1995 Boston Red Sox season

 The 1995 Boston Red Sox season was the 95th season in the franchise's Major League Baseball history.
-The Red Sox finished first in the American League East with a record of 86 wins and 58 losses, as teams played 144 games (instead of the normal 162) due to the 1994–95 Major League Baseball strike.
-The Red Sox then lost to the American League Central champion Cleveland Indians in the ALDS.
+The Red Sox finished first in the American League East with a record of 86–58, as teams played 144 games (instead of the normal 162) due to the 1994–95 Major League Baseball strike.
+The Red Sox were swept in 3 games to the American League Central champion Cleveland Indians in the ALDS.